-Each fellow will receive a one-time payment at the start of the academic year to be used for educational expenses.
-First year fellows will receive \$1,000 for educational fund expenses.
-Some examples of educational expenses may include, but are not limited to meeting, educational butterfly ultrasound, iPad, books, online educational material, and board examinations.
+Each resident will receive a one-time payment of \$1,000 at the start of the academic year to be used for personal expenses related to education and professional development.
+This funds allotment is used by the resident to pay for expenses related to attendance at professional meetings as required by the program, including any registration and travel.
 It is the responsibility of the resident to manage their educational fund expenses.

-Time Away from Training
+Total Time Away from Training

-Time away from training includes a maximum of ten (10) workdays, which may be taken throughout the academic year.
+Time away from training includes a maximum of fifteen (15) workdays, which may be taken throughout the academic year.
 All time away from training must have prior approval by the program director.
 (See your specific program handbook for additional details).